htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 The following job ClassAd attributes do not appear in the job ClassAd as kept by the *condor_schedd* daemon.
-They appear in the job ClassAd written to the job’s execute directory while the job is running.
+They appear in the job ClassAd written to the job's execute directory while the job is running.
 :index:`CpusProvisioned<single: CpusProvisioned; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; CpusProvisioned>`